-Sexual misconduct and harassment are prohibited by the LMU Sexual Harassment/Title IX Policy, the LMU Student Code of Conduct, and the LMU Employee Handbook.
+Sexual misconduct and harassment are prohibited by the LMU Sexual Harassment/Title IX Policy, the LMU Railsplitter Community Standards Guide (aka, the student code of conduct), and the LMU Employee Handbook.
 Sexual misconduct incorporates a range of behaviors including sexual assault, sexual harassment, intimate partner (domestic) violence, stalking, voyeurism, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening, intimidating, or coercing another person.

-Making photographs, video, or other visual or auditory recordings of a sexual nature of another person without express permission of all parties being recorded, constitutes sexual harassment, even if the activity documented was consensual.
+Making photographs, video, or other visual or auditory recordings of a sexual nature of another person without express permission/consent of all parties being recorded, constitutes sexual harassment, even if the activity documented was consensual.
 Similarly, sharing such recordings or other sexually harassing electronic communications without consent of all parties is a form of sexual harassment.